nightingale-evening/Honey_Furniture/README.md

 * Re-creating a website as close as possible to the design that was given to me.
 * (updating my knowledge on) Responsive Design
 * Adding favicon to a page
+* Creating a website for a company in a given time period/deadline.
+(I had 5 days to complete the task)

 ## Challenges